sandeepsalwan1/CompleteExtension/project_config.md

 ## Core Goal

 Establish a functional local development environment connecting the Chrome Extension project (`sandeepsalwan1-newsfactchecker`) with a local Python/Flask backend (`svm_backend`).
-The backend will load a pre-trained SVM model (`claim_verifier_model.joblib`), expose an API, and serve predictions (true/false classification + confidence score) based on text claims sent from the extension.
+The backend will load a pre-trained SVM model (`claim_verifier_model.joblib`), and serve predictions (true/false classification + confidence score) based on text claims sent from the extension.
 The extension needs to be configured to communicate with this local API.

 ---